italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 .. image:: ../../images/metadata_discovery.svg
     :width: 100%

 *The Metadata Discovery procedure from the Leaf, up to the Trust Anchor.
-Please note how the public key for validating the Entity Configuration of the  subordinate entity, is obtained from the Entity Statement released by a superior*.
+Please note how the public key for validating the Entity Configuration of the  subordinate Entity, is obtained from the Entity Statement released by a superior*.

 OpenID Provider